Try one or more of these fun activities to do at the park with your family!

 Yep, right in the middle of suburbia.
 You can frequently see rabbits, birds of prey, deer, squirrels and other animals in the park and kids will enjoy watching their antics.

 Be on the look-out for cool outdoor things!

 You might see an animal you've never spotted before or even a really neat structure.
 Many National Parks have historic homes or monuments -- some even have lighthouses you can visit!

 We came upon this 'stick shelter' on a recent visit to a county park -- it was fun to tuck in and explore for a bit.

 8. Be a Shutterbug

-Grab a camera and see what inspires you and the kids.
+Grab a camera and see what inspires you!
 It's always interesting to see what kids will decide to photograph.

 10. Go on a Treasure Hunt

-Have you ever gone geocaching?
 It's a fun family activity that's free to do.
-Just download an app for your phone or iPad (there are many free geocaching apps), visit www.opencaching.com, type in your zip code and you can see which parks near you have hidden caches.
+Just download an app for your phone or iPad (there are many free geocaching apps) or visit www.opencaching.com, type in your zip code and you can see which parks near you have hidden caches.

 If your park has paved trails, enjoy an afternoon bike ride together.